alexf4d/InsteonHubAPI/README.md

 # InsteonHubAPI
-Python implementation of the Insteon Hub API
+Python implementation of the Insteon Hub API and ISY Hub for Insteon API